moveit/moveit2_tutorials/doc/examples/moveit_deep_grasps/moveit_deep_grasps_tutorial.rst

 Getting Started
 ---------------
 If you haven't already done so, make sure you've completed the steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>`.
-It is also worthwhile to complete the steps in :doc:`MoveIt Task Constructor </doc/examples/moveit_task_constructor/moveit_task_constructor_tutorial>`.

 There are additional dependencies to install in order to run the demos.
 Therefore, the deep grasping packages are located in their own repository.
 Please see `Deep Grasp Demo <https://github.com/PickNikRobotics/deep_grasp_demo>`_.